The theology company logo

 back

-Pauly, Daniel, and Darwin's Fishes: An Encyclopaedia of Ichthyology, Ecology and Evolution, Darwin's Fishes: An Encyclopaedia of Ichthyology, Ecology and Evolution, Cambridge University Press 2004 Amazon Book Description: 'Presenting everything Charles Darwin ever wrote about fishes and many more topics, the entries in this encyclopedia are arranged alphabetically and extracted from Darwin's books, short publications, notebooks and correspondence.
+Pauly, Daniel, Darwin's Fishes: An Encyclopaedia of Ichthyology, Ecology and Evolution, Cambridge University Press 2004 Amazon Book Description: 'Presenting everything Charles Darwin ever wrote about fishes and many more topics, the entries in this encyclopedia are arranged alphabetically and extracted from Darwin's books, short publications, notebooks and correspondence.
 Readers can start wherever they like and are then led by a series of cross-references directly or indirectly to Darwin's original writings.
 The material is interpreted in the context of Darwin's time as well as of contemporary biology.'

 Amazon